datWeazel/alt-V-NativeUI/README.md

 # alt:V-NativeUI
 This project is a port of [RageMP-NativeUI by XMGamingMaster](https://github.com/XMGamingMaster/RageMP-NativeUI) for alt:V. It provides a simple way to use NativeUI menus in your clientside scripts.
 # Usage
-Simply copy the`NativeUIMenu`folder into your resource folder and add it to your`resource.cfg`.
+Simply copy the contents of the `src`folder into your resource folder and add it to your`resource.cfg`.
 After that you need to import`NativeUI`to your clientside script by adding this line:
 `import * as NativeUI from 'includes/NativeUIMenu/NativeUI.mjs';`

 ## Example